TypeRocket/docs/v5/upgrade-guide-v1-to-v5.md

 Take note of [the new config files on the typerocket/typerocket repository](https://github.com/TypeRocket/typerocket/tree/main/config).
 Merge any changes you have made to work with the new functions and settings.
 Also, be aware that `immutable()` has been replaced by `typerocket_env()`.

+### New App Classes

+There are new classes and updates to the `app` folder, you can [see them on the typerocket/typerocket repository](https://github.com/TypeRocket/typerocket/tree/main/app).
+The main changes are the addition of the `Elements` and `Components` folders.
+If you are using folder overrides be sure to add these new folders to your application.

 ### Removed Non-prefixed Helper Functions

 All non-prefixed helper functions have been removed like `dd`, `dots_walk`, `class_names`, and `str_contains`.
 Also, number of helper functions have been removed.
 These functions have been removed to bring TypeRocket into better compliance with the WordPress guidelines.